plone/plone.scale/README.txt

 - image scaling must happen on demand instead of up-front.
 This reduces initial save time and prevents unnecessary scalings from being generated.

+- image scaling parameters should not be part of the generated URL.
+Since the number of parameters can change and new parameters may be added in the future this would create overly complex URLs and URL parsing.

 - no HTML rewriting (such as done by `repoze.bitblt`_) should be required.

 - it should be possibly to develop an external storage system which stores